giellalt/lang-smn/smn.md

 ## Flag diacritics
-We have manually optimised the structure of our lexicon using following flag diacritics to restrict morhpological combinatorics - only allow compounds with verbs if the verb is further derived into a noun again:
+We have manually optimised the structure of our lexicon using following flag diacritics to restrict morhpological combinatorics - only allow compounds with verbs if the verb is further derived into a noun again.
+The P sets positive value, the C clears it.

 | Flag | Explanation
 | --- | ---